swissquote/crafty/packages/crafty-preset-typescript/README.md

 ## Getting Started

-We have a user guide to easily get started with TypeScript in your project
+We have a user guide to get started with TypeScript in your project

 [Follow the guide](Getting_Started_with_TypeScript.md)